4 Charming Places to Visit in the Cotswolds

 Breakfast — Bakery on the Hill

 While exploring Burford, I recommend popping into the Bakery on the Hill to enjoy an artisan loaf with the perfect crunch.
 The traditional recipes in this bakery have been passed down through generations, and you’re sure to find a country variety that the posh patisseries of London don’t offer.
-Whether sourdough, malted, or ale breads are calling your name, you’re sure to bite into a loaf with the ideal balance of texture and softness.
+Whether sourdough, malted, or ale breads are calling your name, you’ll bite into a loaf with the ideal balance of texture and softness.

 The parent company of this bakery also has a location in Bourton-on-the-Water, so if you don’t have time in Burford you can stop by Bakery on the Water later in the day!
 Both venues offer breakfast and lunch, with coffee and tea prepared by roastery-trained baristas.
 You can even request that your food be packed up for a picnic by the water!